-Although this perennial has a very short growing season, it’s still a showstopper.
-When winter has finally ended and the snow has melted down to expose brown bare earth, when we humans are taking our first walks searching diligently for the first signs of life in spring, this little gem is a welcome, uplifting sight.
+Although this perennial has a very short growing season, it is still a show-stopper.
+At a time when winter has finally come to a close and the snow has melted down to expose brown bare earth, when we humans are taking our first walks searching diligently for the first signs of life in spring, this little gem is a welcome, uplifting sight.
 Medicine for the soul.

 Plant this in a meadow garden or a wildflower garden.
-It’s best to plant Shooting Star toward the front of the bed and surround it with a shorter ground cover so that they do not become obscured by taller garden perennials.
+It would be best to plant Shooting Star toward the front of the bed and surround it with a shorter groundcover so that they do not become obscured by taller garden perennials.

 It is interesting to note that Shooting Star does not produce nectar.
 As a result, honeybees are not frequent visitors to these flowers.
 However, Bumblebees, Long-horned Bees, and other native bees do visit the flower for its pollen.
 According to the Lady Bird Johnson Wildflower Center, the pollen is trapped inside a structure formed by the fusion of its pistil and surrounding 5 stamens.
 As a result, the bees collect the pollen by vibrating their bodies against the fused reproductive parts to free the pollen.
 In layman’s terms, you may catch a Bumblebee buzzing loudly with its head in the tube.
 The buzz is the sound of the bee causing enough vibration to shake the pollen out of the tube.
 This is the only way to get it out and Bumblebee queens have got this technique down to a science.